Project Length Custom Length

 Are decorated with small flower beads, with Fiorato meaning flower in Italian.
 The bead can be made by any technique but on the outside there will be a small flower drawn using molten stringers of coloured glass.
 These beads require more skill in their manufacture than Sommerso beads.
 Read our History of Venetian Glass or Venetian Glass Glossary to learn more.

-Beading History Venetian Fiorato Bead
+Bead History Venetian Fiorato Bead

 Above is an example of Fiorato in the antique form of a hand painted blue Murano glass bead.